 20 staff were affected by the initial closure and were given the option of taking redundancy.
 Many were placed in other Council roles where there were vacancies, and others were employed by local tourism operators who offered their assistance.
 A core group of staff were retained to provide education and holiday programmes, events, guided tours of Government Gardens, and to continue to care for the Museum collection.

-$51.1 million has been secured so far meaning the seismic strengthening and restoration of the Bath House is fully funded.
-Rotorua Museum Centennial Trust has committed to help raise any additional funds required to complete the exhibitions.
+$53.5 million has been secured towards strengthening and redeveloping the building.
+A further $4.82million has been secured towards developing the new exhibitions and visitor experiences for the Museum.
+The Rotorua Museum Centennial Trust has committed to help raise any additional funds required to complete the exhibitions.

 This building is not only loved by the Rotorua community, but it is also nationally significant so it’s really important that we take the time to do it properly.